equaynor/cli/README.md

 ### Bugs
 * **Solved bugs**
 - The navigation bar wasn't centered for tablet devices.
-Fixed by using flexbox properties in header <header {
+Fixed by using flexbox properties in header.
-        display: flex;
-        justify-content: space-evenly;
-    }>
 - The About Me section image was overflowing and enabled horizontal scrolling.
-Fixed by correctly applying overflow properties <#about-image {
+Fixed by correctly applying overflow properties.
-            overflow: hidden;
-        }>
 - The testamonial picture no.3 wasn't scaling correctly on desktop.
-Fixed by applying width in px instead of % <#reviews img {
+Fixed by applying width in px instead of %.
-            padding: 0;
-            width: 200px;
-        }>

 * **Unfixed Bugs**